LOCAL HISTORY and CULTURE

 Creamery and Sanitary barns circa 1948

-From 1997 the non-profit group Ocean Riders of Marin operated the Golden Gate Dairy Stables on the former dairy site under a limited-use permit from the National Park Service, as a trail rider¹s barn.
+Since 1997 Ocean Riders has operated the Golden Gate Dairy Stables on the former dairy site under a limited-use permit from the National Park Service as a trail riding barn.
 As of July 1, 2015 Ocean Riders of Marin was granted a ten year lease by the National Park Service to continue their operations.

-Today the Historic Milking Barn has become an icon of the local community, is used to store hay for Ocean Riders horses, is a venue for fundraising events and celebrations, and serves as the heart of the programs Ocean Riders provide to promote future young stewards’ appreciation of the local watershed, the history and culture of the valley, and the habitat we share.
-Our resident barn owls who’ve raised their young annually in the barn provide a great lesson in prey/predator relationships and the cycle of life.
+Today the historic milking barn has become an icon of the local community.
+We currently use it to store hay for our horses, but it is also used as a venue for fundraising events and celebrations, and it serves as the heart of our programs to promote future young stewards’ appreciation of the history and culture of the valley and its ecosystem.
+Our resident barn owls have raised their young annually in the barn and provide a great lesson in prey/predator relationships and the cycle of life.

 The FUTURE INTERPRETIVE CENTER

-Among the requirements of the lease is the restoration of the historic buildings and one of Ocean Riders’ priorities is the preservation of the Hay Barn.
-Once the basic structure is stabilized and a new roof is installed, we hope to create an interpretive center in a portion of the barn.
-The interpretive center would have visual displays and publications about the Dairy’s past, portraying the stories of the Azorean immigrant farmers who operated the dairy.
+Among the requirements of the lease is the restoration of the historic buildings and one of Ocean Riders’ priorities is the preservation of the Historic Hay Barn.
+Our first goal was to replace the leaking roof which we achieved in February 2016.
+Once the basic structure is stabilized we hope to create and install an interpretive center in a portion of the barn.
+The interpretive center would have visual displays and publications about the Dairy’s past, portraying the stories of the Portuguese immigrant farmers who operated the dairy.
 The center would contain photographs of original structures and depict how the dairy gradually evolved into an equestrian facility.